hanabi/hanabi.github.io/Reference.md

 ### Information Lock Principle

+#### Information Lock with the Full Identity

 * As soon as a clue is given to a card, if it is enough to determine the card's full identity, then the assumed identity is said to be locked in to the card.
 (On Hanabi Live, this is usually represented as a player writing an "identity note" on the card.)
 * For example, in a 3-player no variant game:
   * It is the first turn and nothing is played on the stacks.
   * Alice clues Bob red, touching a red card on slot 1 as a *Play Clue*.
   * Bob immediately right-clicks on the card and writes a note" of "red 1".
   * This card is now "locked in" as a red 1.
 No future clues or actions from other players can ever change that.

+#### Information Lock with a Superposition

+* A *[superposition](https://en.wikipedia.org/wiki/Quantum_superposition)* is a term from [quantum mechanics](https://en.wikipedia.org/wiki/Quantum_mechanics) that describes how something can be two different things at the same time.
+For example, an electron is a type of a particle, and an electron can either be "spin up" or "spin down".
+But an electron could also be in a superposition of both "spin up" and "spin down" at the same time, as weird as that sounds.
+Eventually, if the electron happens to bounces off of something (e.g. is measured), then the superposition will "collapse" and it will **only** be in a "spin up" or "spin down" state.
+The details of quantum mechanics are not important - the main point is that we treat unknown Hanabi cards sort of like unknown particles: even though they **really** have a true identity, we ignore that and treat them as being all of the possibilities at the same time.
 * As soon as a clue is given to a card that could be two or more different things, then the assumed superposition of all of the possibilities is locked in to the card.
 * For example, in 3-player rainbow game:
   * It is the first turn and nothing is played on the stacks.